benjibc/constexpr_hash_map/README.md

 constexpr_hash_map
 ===============
+# please make sure you compile this code with the latest GCC
 Constexpr hash map, generates a constant KV hash map at compile time.

 This is part of the bigger project that I am working on, called Basic Model